2023 Rutgers University strike: Reactions

-The strike was met with expressions of solidarity from the labor movement and commentators nationwide, many of whom criticized the actions of university president Holloway.
+The strike was met with expressions of solidarity from both the labor movement and commentators nationwide, many of whom criticized the actions of university president Holloway.
 The solidarity shown between tenured professors and lower-paid academic workers was seen as "unusual and admirable" by educational administrator Julie E. Wollman.
 The Lever noted the discrepancy between the $246 million from endowments the university spent on hedge fund investments over the past two years, with the outlet noting that the performance of such investments trailed other funds.
 Salon described the strike action as an indication that the national labor movement is "growing increasingly militant and more willing to strike to upend the status quo," and lauded it as "part of a massive national movement looking to counter the corporate takeover of higher education."
 NPR opined the action as demonstrating that "Gen Z is the most pro union generation alive."
 The Philadelphia Inquirer described the strike as signifying the impact of the COVID pandemic on labor relations and demands for a living wage.

 The state AFL-CIO and the educator's labor union New Jersey Education Association (NJEA) both voiced their support for the strike action.
 Ras Baraka, the mayor of Newark, issued a statement in support of the strike, stating "I stand with the faculty unions.
 Do better, Rutgers."
 The strikers were joined in person by national AAUP president Irene Mulvey, U.S. representative Frank Pallone, whose congressional district includes New Brunswick, and Craig Coughlin, the speaker of the New Jersey General Assembly.
 U.S. Senator Bernie Sanders tweeted in support of the academic workers.

 Conservative commentators reacted to the strike with mixed reactions.
 Television host and congressional candidate Bill Spadea wrote in support of the strikers, while 2021 gubernatorial candidate Jack Ciattarelli voiced concern for graduating seniors.
 The editorial board of The Wall Street Journal criticized Murphy's actions as having put the demands of the strikers over the university's students by disrupting classes and delaying graduations.
 On March 15, 2024, the seven participating unions were sued by Rutgers Republicans chair Jeremy Li, who alleged the strike damaged students' educations.
+The lawsuit was dismissed with prejudice on July 1, 2026.